sage-code/eve/manual/structure.md

 One method can receive multiple arguments of the same type separated by comma into one parameter.

-* The variadic parameter name are declared using "*" instead of ":".
+* The variadic parameter name are declared using "*" instead of ":" or "@".
 * The surplus of arguments are captured into last parameter named: "args".
 * We can use any name instead of "args" but this is the usual name.